tlwilliams895/gis-devops/docs/_sources/studios/aws-EC2-basics/index.rst.txt

 1) Set Up Project
 =================

+**Get Airwaze Running locally**

-1. Checkout your latest branch of Airwaze Studio project https://gitlab.com/LaunchCodeTraining/airwaze-studio or check out and build the ``elasticsearch-starter`` branch.
+1. Checkout your latest branch of Airwaze Studio project https://gitlab.com/LaunchCodeTraining/airwaze-studio
 2. Verify that your ``application.properties`` file is using tokens like ``${APP_DB_NAME}``, if not change it to use them
-3. Make sure the code compiles and the project builds, you can also run ``bootRun`` to make sure everything is working
-4. After making sure your code works locally, change ``src/main/resources/import.sql`` to:
+3. Run the Airwaze app by running ``bootRun``
+4. Go to http://localhost:8080 in your browser

+   * You should see Aiports and Routes on the map
+   * If you don't check for errors in the JS console and in your Intellij console
+   * If you can't get your branch working, you can check out this branch ``elasticsearch-starter`` branch

+     * ONLY DO THIS IF YOUR BRANCH ISN'T WORKING

+**Get Airwaze Ready for the Cloud**

+1. Stop your local Airwaze application by clicking the red square
+2. In Intellij change ``src/main/resources/import.sql``

+   * We need to change the path for the csv files
+   * The path to those files will be different on the linux server

 ::

   COPY route(src, src_id, dst, dst_id, airline, route_geom) from '/home/airwaze/routes.csv' DELIMITER ',' CSV HEADER;
   COPY airport(airport_id, name, city, country, faa_code, icao, altitude, time_zone, airport_lat_long) from '/home/airwaze/Airports.csv' DELIMITER ',' CSV HEADER;

-5. Go into IntelliJ's Gradle tool window, and click on ``Tasks > build > bootRepackage``
+4. Go into IntelliJ's Gradle tool window, and click on ``Tasks > build > bootRepackage``
-6. Verify the jar appears here ``/YOUR-AIRWAZE-REPO/build/libs/app-0.0.1-SNAPSHOT.jar``
+5. Verify the jar appears here ``/YOUR-AIRWAZE-REPO/build/libs/app-0.0.1-SNAPSHOT.jar``

 .. note::